swainechen/chenlab-training/websites/gis-aws/content/14-Appendix/01-currentworkshopsched.md

 *09:20 AM - 10:30 AM*: GIS x AWS Intro and your first cloud instance: Practical
 *10:30 AM - 10:45 AM*: Break
 *10:45 AM - 11:00 AM*: Data processing and saving your work: Theory
-*11:00 PM - 12:00 PM*: Data processing and saving your work: Practical
+*11:00 AM - 12:00 PM*: Data processing and saving your work: Practical

 **Day 2**
 *09:00 AM - 09:20 AM*: S3 storage and using a saved AMI: Theory